A Short Introduction to Cosmology and its Current Status: The evolution of large scale structure

 with $x=k\tau/\sqrt{3}$.
 In the MD era we have, again, that $\Phi\sim \ {\rm constant}$.
 Clearly equality between the MD and RD eras plays an important role and we can define an important scale, $k_{\rm eq}={\cal H}_{\rm eq}$.
 If we follow a mode from some initial time until now it will look qualitatively different if $k$ is greater or less than $k_{\rm eq}$ as can be seen in Fig.\ref{fig:Potential_evolution}.

 We are interested in the distribution of matter and we do so by tracing the behaviour of the comoving matter density contrast (defined above), $\Delta_{\rm M}$; on subhorizon scales it will map onto $\delta_{\rm M}$.
 The two missing regimes are, in the RD era, we have that $\Delta_{\rm M}\sim \ln a$ on sub-horizon scales, and in a $\Lambda$ dominated era, we have $\delta\sim \ {\rm constant}$.
-We can summarise the behaviour in the following table
+We can summarise the behaviour in Table \ref{tab:eras}.

 We have simplified somewhat.
 When we are talking about matter, we are considering non-relativistic matter which include baryons.
 Baryons interact strongly with the radiation through Thomson scattering, with an interaction strength that depends on $\sigma_T a X n_B$, where $\sigma_T$ is the Thomson cross section, $X$ is the ionisation fraction and $n_B$ is the Baryon number density.
 As we saw with the Saha equation, before recombination, $X=1$ and the baryons are tightly coupled with the radiation.
-We then have that
+We then have, in the RD era, that

 After equality and recombination, $\Delta_{\rm B}\sim a$, but it will have imprinted on it the oscillations it underwent during the radiation era.
-The scale of the oscillations will be a function of the sound horizon at the time that baryons decoupled from the photons, $r_d$.
+The scale of the oscillations will be a function of the sound horizon at the time that baryons decoupled from the photons, which is often defined as $r_d$.
 The final, total matter density contrast will be the weighted sum of the dark matter density contrast and the baryon density contrast and will, thus, carry the vestiges of these oscillations.